 48.4 Sec.
-17. Minnesota Statutes 2024, section 136A.121, subdivision 7, is amended to read: 48.5 Subd.
-7. Insufficient appropriation. (a) If the amount appropriated is determined by 48.6 the office to be insufficient to make full awards to applicants under subdivision 5, awards 48.7 must be reduced by: 48.8 (1) adding a surcharge to the applicant's assigned family responsibility, as defined in 48.9 section 136A.101, subdivision 5a; and 48.10 (2) a percentage increase in the applicant's assigned student responsibility, as defined 48.11 in subdivision 5.
-48.12 (b) The reduction under near graph (a) clauses (1) and (2) must be equal define encounts (b) The reduction under paragraph (a), clauses (1) and (2), must be equal dollar amounts.
+17. Minnesota Statutes 2024, section 136A.121, subdivision 7, is amended to read: 48.5 48.6 Subd.
+7. Insufficient appropriation. (a) If the amount appropriated is determined by the office to be insufficient to make full awards to applicants under subdivision 5, awards 48.7 must be reduced by: 48.8 (1) adding a surcharge to the applicant's assigned family responsibility, as defined in 48.9 section 136A.101, subdivision 5a; and 48.10 (2) a percentage increase in the applicant's assigned student responsibility, as defined 48.11 in subdivision 5.
+48.12 (b) The reduction under paragraph (a), clauses (1) and (2), must be equal dollar amounts.
 48.13 The total assigned family responsibility after the addition of the surcharge may exceed 100 48.14 percent of the parental or student contribution, as applicable, assigned by the federal needs 48.15 analysis.
 The commissioner must not adjust the surcharge under paragraph (a), clause (1), 48.16 according to the student's status as a dependent student, an independent student with 48.17 dependents other than a spouse, or an independent student without dependents other than 48.18 a spouse.
 The commissioner must not use any methods other than those provided in this 48.19 subdivision to reduce awards.
 48.20 Sec.
 18. Minnesota Statutes 2024, section 136A.121, subdivision 7a, is amended to read: 48.21 Subd.
 7a.
-Surplus appropriation. (a) If the amount appropriated is determined by the 48.22 office to be more than sufficient to fund projected grant demand in the second year of the 48.23 biennium, the office may: 48.24 (1) increase the living and miscellaneous expense allowance in the second year of the 48.25 biennium by up to an amount that retains sufficient appropriations to fund the projected 48.26 grant demand; or 48.27 (2) assess the assigned family responsibility for students with a student or parent 48.27 contribution that is less than negative \$1,500 at 100 percent of the parent or student 48.28 contribution that is less than negative \$1,500 at 100 percent of the parent of student contribution to a lower limit that is equal to the lowest student contribution provided under 48.29 48.30 the federal needs analysis.
-46.30 the federal fields analysis.
+Surplus appropriation. (a) If the amount appropriated is determined by the 48.22 office to be more than sufficient to fund projected grant demand in the second year of the 48.23 biennium, the office may: 48.24 (1) increase the living and miscellaneous expense allowance in the second year of the 48.25 biennium by up to an amount that retains sufficient appropriations to fund the projected 48.26 grant demand; or 48.27 (2) assess the assigned family responsibility for students with a student or parent 48.28 contribution that is less than negative \$1,500 at 100 percent of the parent or student 48.29 contribution to a lower limit that is equal to the lowest student contribution provided under 48.30 the federal needs analysis.
 48.31 (b) The adjustment adjustments in paragraph (a) may be made one or more times.
 Each 48.32 time the commissioner makes an adjustment under this subdivision, the commissioner must 49.1 use any surplus to fully reassess assigned family responsibility under paragraph (a), clause 49.2 (2), before increasing the living and miscellaneous expense allowance under paragraph (a), 49.3 clause (1).
 In making the determination that there are more than sufficient funds, the office 49.4 shall balance the need for sufficient resources to meet the projected demand for grants with 49.5 the goal of fully allocating the appropriation for state grants.
 An increase in the living and 49.6 miscellaneous expense allowance or a modified assessment of assigned family responsibility 49.7 under this subdivision does not carry forward into a subsequent biennium.